maxhuji/Projections-Classifier/README.md

 Tenenboim-Weinblatt, K., Baden, C., Aharoni, T., Overbeck, M., & Amit-Danhi, E. R. (2021).
 PROFECI Codebook: Israeli Elections 2019-2021 & US Elections 2016/2020.
 PROFECI Working Paper 02-2021.
 Jerusalem, Israel: The Hebrew University of Jerusalem. http://profeci.net/PROFECI%20Working%20Paper%2002-2021%20Codebook.pdf

 In this repository you fill find the following material:
-1. The supplementary material.docx file that provides further details on the various steps and dictionaries used in the pre-processing, and the codebook used for the manual annotation.
-2. The Classifications_Input.xlsx dataset that is required to train the projections classifier (based on 10.000 manually annotated segments), and to test its performance against the Gold Standard (1.637 manually annotated segments).
+1. The Classifications_Input.xlsx dataset that is required to train the projections classifier (based on 10.000 manually annotated segments), and to test its performance against the Gold Standard (1.637 manually annotated segments).
-3. The Script to train and test the performance of the projections classifier on the English corpus.
-4. The Script to train and test the performance of the projections classifier on the French and Hebrew corpus.
-5. The Script to run the projections classifier on new snippets.
+2. The Projections_Classifier_documentation.ipynb notebook (to be run via google colab) to train the projections classifier, test its performance against goldstandard data, and apply the trained model to additional files.